acicartagena/TronaldDump/README.md

 - FlowCoordinator is used to go from different screens and pass data.
 - Flow is passed to the ViewModel.
 This is an abstraction of the FlowCoordinator, which can be used to mock in unit tests.
 ViewModel calls to flow to change screens.
 - ViewModel communicates with the API via Actions.
 Actions is an abstraction to Services.
 This can be used to mock in unit tests as well.
+- Services converts API Responses to the Models that the ViewModels would use for the data.

+### API
 - Responses are data transfer objects used to decode the API Response.
-Services converts Responses to the Models that the ViewModels would use for the data.
 This decouples API shape changes to Model changes.
+- The goal of decoupling is that the API group can be moved to a different famework

 ## 3rd party libraries
 - Uses Cocoapods as a dependency manager